blue-santa/Komodo-Resources/design/2018-06-07-project-outline/001-project-outline.md

       * Link to Documentation Center
         * All API Documentation
           * Has an easy to link to domain address
+          * Comparison of what tools we offer compared to other platforms (make it competitive)
         * Coding examples
           * Tables show implementations in different languages
     * Komodo Metrics (Dynamic pages)